 The members of Fine Arts Roundtable (FAR) and Graduate students at CSULB have hosted the Greater Los Angeles Master of Fine Arts (GLAMFA) Exhibition since 2005.
 GLAMFA is one of the largest student-conceived and organized events in both the CSULB School of Art and Southern California history.
-Our goal is to foster a sense of community and kinship amongst the many MFA programs in Southern California.
+In the past, our goal was to foster a sense of community and kinship amongst the many MFA programs in Southern California.
 In years past, it has functioned as a juried survey of Southern California MFA students and as an exhibition focusing on collaborative partnerships – and this year’s exhibition will be open to individual or collaborative works or proposals.

-If you are interested in being a part of our January 2021, GLAMFA: Social Distancing exhibition, please follow the link provided below.
+If you are interested in being a part of our January 2021, CAMFA by GLAMFA: Social Distancing exhibition, please follow the link provided below.

 You will be asked to provide the following:

 - The institution you attend and your graduation year

 - Please include a brief paragraph describing your current work/practice.
 You may include: List artists or movements you respond to or are interested in, themes that you explore, or unique techniques employed.

 - Images of up to 3 pieces (3 primary images, and up to 3 detail images of each work).
 This is a formal submission, please send final .jpgs as you wish the work to be seen in an online exhibition (.jpg or .png @ 300 pixels on the long edge).